-It is the responsibility of every Supervised Person of the Advisor who interacts with Clients to verify any and all outgoing money transfer instructions when standing instructions are not on file with the Custodian.
-Any Supervised Person who verifies transfer instructions with the Client must be able to identify the Client over the phone prior to executing the outgoing money transfers.
+It is the responsibility of every Supervised Person of the Advisor, who interacts with Clients to verify any and all outgoing money transfer instructions when standing instructions are not on file with the Custodian.
+Any Supervised Person who verifies transfer instructions with the Client must be able to identify the Client over the phone or via two pieces of identifying information, prior to executing the outgoing money transfers.
 The following procedures are designed to mitigate the fraud risk that is pervasive in the industry.
 For additional information related to information security and fraud, please see Section 7.